manuelkiessling/simplecd/README.md

 ## Preparing your application

-SimpleCD depends on some special files being present in your application's Git repository, the so-called SimpleCD step scripts - one for earch step of a continuous delivery run.
+SimpleCD depends on some special files being present in your application's Git repository, the so-called SimpleCD step scripts - one for each step of a continuous delivery run.

 You can create up to 100 step scripts, each with a unique leading number between